 28. Lake Casitas

 Lake Casitas sits in the hills of Ventura County, offering some of the best bass fishing in California.
 Known for producing trophy largemouth bass, it also holds catfish, crappie, and bluegill.
 The lake’s long shoreline, filled with coves and rocky points, gives anglers plenty of places to explore.
-Boats are allowed, but careful inspections keep the waters clean.
-Fishing from the shore is popular too, especially near well-known spots like Wadleigh Arm.
+Private boats are allowed but must complete a mandatory inspection and 35 day quarantine before launching, so anglers without that flexibility often rent on site instead.
+Shore fishing is popular too, especially near well-known spots like Wadleigh Arm.
 Quiet mornings often bring the most action.
 While there’s no swimming, visitors enjoy the calm setting and open skies that make Lake Casitas a favorite fishing stop.

 Bass Lake sits in the Sierra National Forest, about 14 miles from the southern entrance to Yosemite.
 Known for its clear waters and easy access, it draws anglers looking for bass, trout, and kokanee salmon.
 The shoreline is lined with tall pines, offering plenty of shaded spots for fishing.
 The lake is regularly stocked, keeping the fish population steady year-round.
 Early mornings are best for fishing, when the surface is smooth and boat traffic is light.
 Bass Lake also supports a range of fishing styles, from fly-fishing off docks to trolling by boat.
 It’s a favorite for both beginners and regulars.